Nurturing a culture of trust

 Evaluation of the Effectiveness of the Board of Directors

-Based on the results of analyzing and evaluating the effectiveness of the Board of Directors in fiscal 2022 in accordance with our Basic Policy on Corporate Governance, we have confirmed that the Board of Directors has held constructive and active discussions and that its effectiveness has been sufficiently ensured.
-The outline and results of this analysis and evaluation are as follows.
+We analyzed and evaluated the effectiveness of the Board of Directors for fiscal 2023 in accordance with the Basic Policy on Corporate Governance, and confirmed that the Board of Directors held constructive and active discussions and was sufficiently effective.

 (1) Evaluation Method